Dubai Hills Estate Property Investment: Villas, Yields

-Dubai Hills Estate investment guide 2026 — villa and apartment yields, price per sq ft, Emaar master plan, tenant profile, and who this greenbelt community suits.
+Dubai Hills Estate investment guide 2026 — villa and apartment yields, price per sq ft, Emaar master plan, tenant profile

 Dubai Hills Estate is Emaar’s response to a question that had no good answer in Dubai for most of the 2000s and 2010s: where do families with children, international school requirements, and a preference for green space actually want to live?